 Towards that vision, my research investigates bottlenecks to production and elucidates fundamental mechanisms underlying the regulation of biosynthesis.
 Using this fundamental knowledge, we apply genetic engineering and bioprocess engineering strategies to increase the production of these valuable metabolites in a reproducible and scalable tissue culture system.

-Title of Presentation: Engineering the Biosynthesis of Medicinal Natural Products from Plant Cell Cultures
+Proposed Title: Engineering the Biosynthesis of Medicinal Natural Products from Plant Cell Cultures

 Mary Jo Ondrechen